SleepyXm/SleepyXm/README.md

 ## Hi there 👋

+<small>Don't worry about the mess, I'll make changes whenever I get back to updating this, but enjoy the cool stuff I add or something, idk. ¯\_(ツ)_/¯</small>

+I'm a Full-Stack Developer, building tools where ever I can.
+Finding issues in tech and trying to solve these issues once at a time, challenging myself for speedruns and lolz cos why not

 <!--
 **SleepyXm/SleepyXm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.